justinboggs/sql-challenge/README.md

 # SQL Homework - Employee Database: A Mystery in Two Parts

-## Instructions and Conclusions
+## Instructions
 This repository works as follows.
 The EmployeeSQL folder holds all files and folders related to this activity.
-The foles contined herein are the following:
+The folders contained herein are the following:

-QuickDBD-employeeDB.png - this is the .png file of the ERD diagram. createTabes.sql - this .sql file contains the schema for creating the table and assigning keys. queries.sql - this .sql file contains the schema for running all queries related to the employeeDB files.
+QuickDBD-employeeDB.png - this is the .png file of the ERD diagram. createTables.sql - this .sql file contains the schema for creating the table and assigning keys. queries.sql - this .sql file contains the schema for running all queries related to the employeeDB files.

 employeeDBbonus.ipynb - This jupyter notebook file runs the code for the histogram and bar chart. output_files - this folder contains the histogram and bar chart created by the above file.

 ## Conclusion
-Yes this datset is like fake.
+Yes, this datset is likely fake.
 The name my id number pulls up is "April Foolsday."

 ## Background